Half Pants Full Pants – an enjoyable read

 I really liked that the stories themselves are all broken down into short anecdotes of 5-6 pages each, so one can read several of them at a time, and then get back to the book after a while (instead of long-winding episodes) – almost like having a conversation with someone narrating these incidents.

-As mentioned in the author’s note, the manuscript was rejected by almost ten publishing houses, so a big round of applause for Anand Suspi for this wonderful book and Paper Boat Drinks for letting it see the light of day 🙂
+As mentioned in the author’s note, the manuscript was rejected by almost ten publishing houses, so a big round of applause for Anand Suspi for writing this wonderful book and Paper Boat Drinks for letting it see the light of day 🙂